-- Board of Directors
+- 1. Board of Directors

 - 2. Executive Committee

 - 3. The Audit and Compliance Committee

 - 4. Unit of compliance and crime prevention

-- Risk Committee
+- 5. Risk Committee

-- 6. Chief Compliance Officer

-- 7. The Money Laundering Prevention Committee (Premiere online gaming)
+- 6. The Money Laundering Prevention Committee (gaming business line)

-- 8. Internal Audit Management
+- 7. Internal Audit Management

 Mediaset Group's overall risk management policy is the key tool in assisting the Group to: